1. Personal Protection Equipment (PPE)

-Fall prevention devices includes, but not limited to:
+Fall prevention devices include, but are not limited to:

 2. Assess Risks

-Prior to any work commencing at heights it is highly important to conduct a risk assessment of the area.
+Prior to any work commencing at heights, it is essential to conduct a risk assessment of the area.
 This includes identifying the risk by asking questions like:

 “What are the surfaces like?”